CLN5 Disease

 Xinxiang, CN

-Zhongjian Zhang practices in Xinxiang, China.
+Zhongjian Zhang practices practicing medicine in Xinxiang, China.
 Zhang is rated as an Elite expert by MediFind in the treatment of CLN5 Disease.
-Their top areas of expertise are CLN4 Disease, CLN5 Disease, CLN3 Disease, and CLN1 Disease.
+They are also highly rated in 6 other conditions, according to our data.
+Their clinical expertise encompasses Batten Disease, CLN4 Disease, CLN5 Disease, and CLN3 Disease.

 What are the latest CLN5 Disease Clinical Trials?